 External factors may provide a certain type of happiness, but creating and maintaining deep happiness requires a certain amount of attention.
-We hear so much about depression and anxiety growing within our society and an increased awareness towards these health conditions is a fantastic step in a positive direction.
+We hear so much about depression and anxiety growing within our society.
+Increased awareness of these health conditions is a fantastic step in a positive direction.

-Talking to someone seems to be the most popular piece of advice.
+Talking to a professional seems to be the most popular piece of advice.
 I agree, but the thing is, actually talking with someone can send even the strongest of the strong into an anxiety attack.
-Having a chat is a good idea, but it’s not at the top of my ‘to do’ list for achieving happiness.
+Having a chat with a friend is a good idea, but it’s not at the top of my ‘to do’ list for achieving happiness.

 Right at the top of my list of happiness is to get my gut right.
 Evidence-based studies tell us there is a relationship between the gastrointestinal microbiome and the brain showing implications for depression.
 Remove foods which upset your body and your gut and replace with an abundance of fresh seasonal foods.
 Bone broth is fantastic for improving gut health as are kefir, sauerkraut or kimchi.
 They are packed with probiotics which are essential for repairing the gut and balancing the pH in your stomach and small intestines.

 I know for sure that wine messes with my gut, sleep, hormones, mind and mood.
 I love nothing more than chilling out in the evenings with a delicious glass of wine but sadly it doesn’t suit me.

 Your beautiful body was made for moving.
 Some say that exercise is as effective as drugs in some cases of depression and without the side effects that some anti-depressants may have.
 In some cases getting out of your home and walking a few steps seems close to impossible.
 Taking those first small steps, even if it is walking a hundred metres, is an excellent step in the right direction.
 Swim, walk, dance, jog, cycle anything.
 Daily exercise is non-negotiable for me.
 Here are more remarkable benefits of getting outside.